dciccale/docker-angular-tutum/README.md

 $ export DOCKER_CERT_PATH=/Users/<user>/.boot2docker/certs/boot2docker-vm
 ```

-Now you should be able to run something like `docker ps` to check docker is running.
+Now you should be able to run something like `docker version` to check docker is running.

 ### So, what is Docker?